Retail bright for private equity in weak M&A market

 “When you can say you are Les Wexner’s banker, it is a real feather in your cap in the retail sector because he has been a leader for two generations and has built so many businesses that have been so extraordinarily successful,” Selig said.

-Wexner founded the Columbus, Ohio-based apparel company Limited Brands Inc LTD.N, which houses Victoria’s Secret and Bath & Body Works.
+Wexner founded the Columbus, Ohio-based apparel company Limited Brands Inc, which houses Victoria’s Secret and Bath & Body Works.
 Over the last 10 years Selig has worked with Wexner and his team in selling a number of their businesses, which include chains New York & Company and Express.

 Wexner was not available for comment.